 The University reserves the right to cancel the offering of a program in exceptional circumstances.
 This decision is made by the Senior Deputy Vice-Chancellor, on the advice of the relevant Executive Dean.
 Where possible this decision should be taken prior to any offers being made into the program and as a minimum at least four weeks before the commencement of the program for that teaching period.
 Any student impacted by this decision should be contacted by the University and advised regarding their options.

 The University reserves the right to withdraw an offer where an offer of place was incorrectly made.
-Any such decision should take into account equity principles and the amount of time that has elapsed between the admission of the student and the identification of this error.
+Any such decision should consider equity principles and the amount of time that has elapsed between the admission of the student and the identification of this error.

-23. Readmission after exclusion, suspension or expulsion from USC
+23. Readmission after exclusion, suspension or expulsion from the University

-If an applicant has previously been suspended for academic misconduct, readmission to any program may be subject to the approval of the relevant Executive Dean.
+If an applicant has previously been suspended for academic misconduct, readmission to any program may be subject to the approval of the Senior Deputy Vice-Chancellor, taking advice from the Pro Vice-Chancellor (Students) and the relevant Executive Dean.
+In considering such an application, evidence of remedial action undertaken by the student is required to be included (refer to Section 10.1 of the Student Academic Integrity – Governing Policy).

 If an applicant has previously been expelled from the University, readmission to any program is subject to the approval of the USC Council.

 24. Application for admission whilst excluded from another institution

 An applicant who has been suspended or excluded from another institution will not normally be considered for admission until their period of exclusion or suspension has elapsed.
-Such applicants may be required to demonstrate that any conditions under which they were suspended or excluded are no longer applicable.
+Such an applicant may be required to demonstrate that any conditions under which they were suspended or excluded are no longer applicable.
 Each application will be considered on its merits.
 Such a submission will be considered by the Director, Student Services and Engagement (or nominee) and may be referred to the relevant Executive Dean if required.